derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 ## Overview
 ----
-Choosing the proper data structure to represent the structure of a network's overlay is the main and the crucial step to achieving a structured overlays, and detrimental for building an efficient and performant one.
+Choosing the proper data structure to represent the structure of a network's overlay is the main and the crucial step to achieving a structured overlay, and a detrimental one for building an efficient and performant network.

-In this section, we go in depth behind our decision making behind choosing Gemini as the driver behind the structure and the routing algorithm as well as describe a main specification for implementation that we hope is going to serve as a reference implementation.
+In this section, we go try to explain why we chose Gemini as the main structure and algorithm as well as describe a spec for implementation that we hope is going to serve as a reference.

-Before we dive in this section, we want to allude to the fact that the paper itself lacks any reference implementation, and is not very rigorous in defining Mathematical terms, so we will provide our own answers in multiple cases, so we want to make use of the following visual toolbox (_while thanking devp2p spec for the inspiration_):
+Before we dive in this section, we want to allude to the fact that the paper itself lacks any reference implementation, and is not very rigorous in defining Mathematical terms (_We've had access to three different versions_), so we will provide our own answers in multiple cases, so we want to make use of the following visual toolbox (_while thanking devp2p spec for the inspiration_):

 ✍🏻: A new term we chose to use for convenience purposes